-1. To maintain healthy capital ratios in order to support its business activity and maximise shareholder's value.

-2. To achieve return on capital to shareholders by pricing rent levels correctly and sale prices according to the business risk levels.

-3. To monitor loans and capital levels to support the business activity and to produce, maximum value to its shareholders.
+- 1. To maintain healthy capital ratios in order to support its business activity and maximize shareholder's value. - 2.
+To achieve return on capital to shareholders by pricing correctly rents level and sale prices according to the business risk levels. - 3.
+To monitor loans and capital levels to support the business activity and to produce, maximum value to its shareholders.